-As a homeowner, you’ll inevitably have to call in a contractor to deal with electricity or plumbing problems at some stage.
+As a homeowner, you’ll inevitably have to call a plumber to deal with plumbing problems at some stage.
 It’s one of the ‘pleasures’ of owning property!
 Choosing the right contractor can feel a little overwhelming, but it is always important that you take swift action to remedy problems, or even ask a contractor to mitigate an issue before it arises.
-The same goes for gas pipes.
-Those pipes can rust over many years, and it’s better to update them rather than wait for a leak and all the distress it causes.
-A plumber can deal with both of those problems.
 So here is a quick guide to help you select a plumber.

 - When seeking a quote, be clear on what you need.
 You can’t obtain comparable estimates if each plumber is asked to price a slightly different job.
 Always get a minimum of three quotes.